danstiner/rust-u2f/README.md

 Note on Ubuntu 16.04 LTS a reboot is required for changes from [dbus-user-session](https://launchpad.net/ubuntu/xenial/+package/dbus-user-session) to take effect.

+## Building

+See `Dockerfile.debian` or `Dockerfile.fedora` for pre-requisite packages that must be installed.

+Then run `cd linux && make`.

+To install run `cd linux && make install`.
+The install target uses sudo so you will be prompted for your password.

 ## License

 This project is licensed under either of